alphagov/govuk-rfcs/draft-rfc-ordered-link-types.md

 As we've migrated more things to the new publishing platform, we've come across use cases where ordering of links matters, and have had to implement error-prone workarounds.

-[ link type.
+1. [ link type.
 There is a natural ordering around age of the child, which helps the user identify the section they need more quickly.

 Without the manual override, the sections would be sorted alphabetically, which is generally not very useful unless the user knows the exact name of the section they need.
 In the absence of more content-specific metadata to order by, manual ordering gets the job done.
 &nbsp;
+2. &nbsp;
+&nbsp;

-_ **&nbsp;the links are manually ordered by relevance rather than A-Z.
+3. _ **&nbsp;the links are manually ordered by relevance rather than A-Z.

 # Proposal&nbsp;